-Combined program substitution for ACG 4201 Financial Accounting and Reporting III
+Combined pathway substitution for ACG 4201 Financial Accounting and Reporting III

 Prerequisite: ACG 3111.
 This course provides an in-depth study of financial reporting and accounting principles related to investments, business combinations, consolidated enterprises, and foreign operations and the statement of cash flows.

 Combined pathway substitution for BUL 3351 U.C.C. and Law for Accountancy